saltedlolly/digibyte-seeder/README.md

 * Distribute the Seeders geographically across the globe.
 * Distribute DigiByte Seeders across diferent providers.

+If you are not lready a member of the DigiByte Discord server, you can join [here](https://dsc.gg/DigiByteDiscord).

 REQUIREMENTS
 ------------

-**IMPORTANT**: To improve decentralization, mitigate single points of failure, and increase community participation, it is recommended that each person run a maximum of one mainnet seeder and one testnet seeder each.
-The network does not require many testnet seeders, so only a few people need run them.

 To setup a DigiByte Seeder you need:

 - A server to run it on with a static IP address.
 A VPS is fine.
 It does not need many resources - DigiByte Seeder needs <1Gb RAM to run.
-Note: Many VPS providers give you the option to chose from several geographic locations in which to run your server.
-To help better distribute the DigiByte Seeders around the globe, please try and choose a location where the network doesn't already have a Seeder, that is a good distance from any existing seeders.
-Feel free to discuss this in the [DGBCIT Telegram group](https://t.me/DGBCIT) to help choose a good location.
 - A domain name where you can edit the DNS settings.

+**IMPORTANT NOTES**:

+Before you begin please read this:

+- To improve decentralization, mitigate single points of failure, and increase community participation, it is recommended that each person run a maximum of one mainnet and/on testnet seeder each.
+The network does not require many testnet seeders, so only a few people need run them.
+- Many VPS providers (e.g. Digital Ocean) give you the option to chose from several geographic locations in which to host your VPS.
+To help better distribute the DigiByte Seeders around the globe, please try and choose a location where the network doesn't already have a Seeder, ideally a good distance from any existing seeders.
+Feel free to discuss this in the [DGBCIT Discord channel](https://discord.com/channels/878200503815782400/1133815334013509764) to help choose a good location.
+You can also refer the the [www.digibyteseed.com](http://digibyteseed.com/) website to the locations of the current DigiByte Seeders.

 # HOW TO SETUP A DIGIBYTE SEEDER